 You may resubmit assignments based upon the feedback you are given by the Master Teacher.
 You must communicate with your Master Teacher to agree on a date by which you will resubmit the assignment.
 After that date, if you have not resubmitted, then you will receive the original grade.
 If you did resubmit, the two grades will be averaged together for your final grade on the assignment.
 Grades will not be replaced.

 Assignments should be turned in (in sequential order) as you complete them.
 Assignments within each module are due every two weeks by the designated Sunday by 11:55 PM (EST).
-The first module is due December 29, 2019.
+The first module is due December 20, 2020.
 The module due dates are under Important Dates.
 Students who do not successfully complete all assignments will not be invited to participate in the Summer Academy.
-Your assignments and final project will be graded by Master Teachers who will send you their evaluation and comments via e-mail through the content management system, Moodle.
+Your assignments and the final project will be graded by Master Teachers.

 January 13, 2020, is the Dual Enrollment Drop Date.
 After this date, you will receive an “F” on your transcript.